Heat trace asymptotics on equiregular sub-Riemannian manifolds: Introduction and main result

 To the best of our knowledge, Theorem \ref{tm.main} and Corollary \ref{cor.z} seem new for a general compact equiregular sub-Riemannian manifold.
 It should be noted, however, that the leading term of the asymptotics \eqref{asy.trc} is already known.
 (See \cite{me, hk} for example.
 No explicit value of $c_0$ is known in general.)
 For some concrete examples or relatively small classes of compact equiregular sub-Riemannian manifolds, the full asymptotic expansion \eqref{asy.trc} or the meromorphic extension of the spectral zeta function was proved.
 (See \cite{st, bgs, chya, po, bfi1, bfi2} and references therein.)
 Most of such classes are subclasses of step-two or corank-one sub-Riemannian manifolds.

 Our proof of Theorem \ref{tm.main} is based on Takanobu's result \cite{tak} on the short time asymptotic expansion of hypoelliptic heat kernels on the diagonal.
 A preceding work by Ben Arous \cite{bena} should also be mentioned.
 Both of \cite{bena, tak} are probabilistic and formulated on ${\mathbb R}^d$.
 Compared to \cite{bena}, \cite{tak} has the following features: (i) The SDE has a drift term.
 Unlike most of the problems for SDEs, a drift term makes this kind of asymptotic quite complicated. (ii) The H\"ormander condition is assumed only at the starting point. (iii) The asymptotics expansion takes place at the level of Watanabe distributions, which is stronger than an asymptotic expansion of the heat kernel.
 On the other hand, \cite{bena} proves a uniform asymptotic expansion of the heat kernel with respect to the starting point as it varies in a compact ``equiregular" subset of ${\mathbb R}^d$.
+(It seems that Takanobu's motivation was to investigate what happens when the H\"ormander condition is not so nice.
+He discovered that a pathological phenomenon happens when the condition is weak enough.
+Later, this phenomenon was further studied by Ben Arous and L\'eandre \cite{bl1, bl2}.)

 We first prove a uniform asymptotic expansion at the level of Watanabe distributions under the equiregular H\"ormander condition for a driftless SDE on ${\mathbb R}^d$ (Theorem \ref{tm.R^d}).
 Although it is similar to the main results in these papers, this theorem, precisely speaking, is not included in \cite{bena, tak}.
 We basically follow the argument in \cite{tak} to prove this theorem, but we believe that our proof is simpler and more readable for reasons that will be specified later (Remark \ref{re.hikaku}).